• Skip to primary navigation

 Pea Guacamole

-Make restaurant-style salsa from the comfort of your kitchen with this quick and easy blender salsa recipe.
-Served with a basket of crunchy tortilla chips, this is the type of fresh salsa you simply cannot stop munching on.
-Simply put, it’s perfect!
+Make restaurant style salsa from the comfort of your kitchen with this low calorie salsa recipe.
+Served with a basket of crunchy tortilla chips, this is the type of fresh salsa you can't stop eating

 Servings 7 Servings